BlakSneil/Openslide-PHP-Bindings/README.md

 # Openslide-PHP-Bindings
 PHP Bindings and other stuff for the [Openslide](http://openslide.org/) C Library.

-This software has been designed and developed as Master Thesis in Computer Science under the supervision of prof. V. Della Mea, University of Udine, Italy, inside the Marie Curie AIDPATH Project (http://www.aidpath.eu).
+This software has been designed and developed as Master Thesis in Computer Science under the supervision of prof. V. Della Mea, University of Udine, Italy, inside the Marie Curie [AIDPATH](http://www.aidpath.eu) project.

 _The implementation (and much more the documentation) is at early stages and will be completed soon._